gvwilson/thirdbit/src/fiction/iffy/index.md

 Halley quickly fell below the horizon.
 After motoring for an hour under high, thin clouds, Uncle Jack ordered the *Guinevere* to raise her sails.
-The ship's tiny core obediently ran mis-matched gossamer sheets up her twin Y-masts.
+The ship's tiny core obediently ran mismatched gossamer sheets up her twin Y-masts.
 Waves a meter high made the ship rock from side to side in a rhythm that Iffy knew as well as she knew her own heartbeat.